randycoulman/DoubleAgents/README.md

   that forward to the `Agency`.
 You can have your test class inherit from `DoubleAgentTestCase` to ensure that the `Agency` is managed properly.
 Make sure that your `setUp` and `tearDown` also send to `super` in addition to their own actions.
+If your `tearDown` method performs other actions that might fail, it is recommended that you use an `#ensure:` block to guarantee that the superclass `tearDown` is sent in all cases.

 * `Agency class>>verifyAfter: aBlock` wraps `aBlock` with `setUp` and `tearDown` calls.
 This method is handy for a single test that uses